rprokopenko/react-todo/README.md

 ## See this project: ....soon

-## Technologies that were used in this project:
+## This is what I used in this project:
 - ReactJS (useState, useReducer, useEffect)
 - Axios
 - json-server